anngineery/nand2tetris/README.md

    - D register: inside CPU
    - A register: inside CPU
    - M register: inside RAM.
 Represent RAM register addressed by A. There can only be one `M` at a time. (i.e. `M = RAM[A]`)
+- Screen (output device):
+   - 512 * 256 pixels.
+Since each pixel is 1 bit (turn on/off), we need 131072 bits to represent the full screen
+   - Each memory location can hold 16 bits.
+131072/16 = 8192 = 8*1024 locations should be allocated
+   - 16 bits * 32 = 512 bits --> 1 row is spread across 32 consecutive addresses
+   - Remember that word size (the atomic unit) is 16 bits, therefore we cannot access an individual bit but access the whole word
+   - (ex) want to access screen(r, c) -> The target word is: RAM[16384 + r * 32 + c/16].
+Within that word, (c % 16)th bit is the one we want
+- Keyboard (input device):
+   - Single word memory map located at address 24576
+   - When a key is pressed, 16 bit ASCII code.
+When key is not pressed, the whole word is 0

 ### HACK Computer Instructions
 - A (addressing) instructions: set A register to 15-bit value that represents a memory address